alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

 🚀
 ```

-Now let's make it move.
+Now let's make it fly.

 If you're a hip, modern web developer, you probably know how to make things move on a web page.
 Maybe you'd use [CSS animation], or [Motion Path], or break out some [@keyframes].